 As a group, Linux users tend to be more concerned with security and privacy than most computer users.
 While Linux-based operating systems are considered to be more secure against things like viruses and malware, that security is only one part of the picture.
 Even if your system is secure against threats, you still need to protect your communications with the rest of the world.
 This is why you need a good VPN for Linux.

-We’re seeing the interest in VPNs for all operating systems, including Linux-based distros, spike in this brave new world of intense surveillance, often carried out by your own internet service provider, as well as social tracking measures.
+We’re seeing the interest in VPNs surge for all operating systems, including Linux-based distros, in this brave new world of intense surveillance, often carried out by your own internet service provider, as well as social media sites, and who knows what other groups.
 The trick is to find the best VPN for Linux based on your own unique needs and circumstances.

 The VPNs in the table below passed all of our tests and met the criteria to be recommended: